ikripaka/dstu4145-rust/Readme.md

 * Find formulas for Koblitz projective coordinates points calculation.
 * Implement projective EC coordinates calculation.
 * Normal basis arithmetic calculation.
-* Implement full packing of Public Key and Parameters into ASN1 structs?.
+* ?Implement full packing of Public Key and Parameters into ASN1 structs?.

 ##### Link to the thesis if you're interested
 _Interesting fact that it is available [scheme for truncating][14] DSTU 4145-2002